Gmina Kuźnia Raciborska

 Gmina Kuźnia Raciborska is an urban-rural gmina (administrative district) in Racibórz County, Silesian Voivodeship, in southern Poland.
 Its seat is the town of Kuźnia Raciborska, which lies approximately 16 km north of Racibórz and 50 km west of the regional capital Katowice.

-The gmina covers an area of 126.84 km2, and as of 2019 its total population is 11,851.
+The gmina covers an area of 126.84 km2, and as of 2019, its total population was 11,851.

 Villages

 Apart from the town of Kuźnia Raciborska, Gmina Kuźnia Raciborska contains the villages and settlements of Budziska, Jankowice, Ruda, Ruda Kozielska, Rudy, Siedliska and Turze.

 Neighbouring gminas

 Gmina Kuźnia Raciborska is bordered by the city of Rybnik and by the gminas of Bierawa, Cisek, Lyski, Nędza, Pilchowice, Rudnik and Sośnicowice.

 Twin towns – sister cities

 Gmina Kuźnia Raciborska is twinned with: